hjson/hjson/pages/index.md

 ```
 {
   text: look ma, no quotes!
-  # quoteless strings end with
+  # quoteless stings include everything
-  # the new-line.
+  # up to the end of the line (so no comma).
 }
 ```